-SYNTAX 1 : INP(reg num) SYNTAX 2 : INP(reg num, bit num) MODE: Run, Command
+SYNTAX 1 : INP(reg_num) SYNTAX 2 : INP(reg_num, bit_num)

-The INP() operator appears as an 8 element READ-ONLY array of variables that represents the eight 16bit PLC output registers (AQ) for the ASCII BASIC Module.
-The reg\num is a numeric expression that vields an integer value between 0 and 7 inclusive.
-Any other value will generate an Invalid argument.
+The INP() operator appears as an 8 element READ-ONLY array of variables that represents the sixty-four 16-bit PLC output registers (AQ) for the ASCII BASIC Module.
+The reg_num is a numeric expression that yields an integer value between 0 and 7 inclusive.
+Any other value generates an Invalid argument.

-Example 0>10 X=INP(0) : REM Lower byte represents X co-ordinate 0>20 Y=INP(1) : REM Upper byte represents Y co-ordinate 0>30 PRINT "The X co-ordinate is",BCD(X), 0>40 PRINT "and the Y co-ordinate is",BCD(Y) 0>50 END 0>RUN 0>RUN
+example 0>10 X=INP(0): REM Lower byte represents X coordinate

+0>20 Y=INP(1): REM Upper byte represents Y coordinate

+0>30 PRINT "The X coordinate is",BCD(X), 0>40 PRINT "and the Y coordinate is",BCD(Y)

+0>50 END 0>RUN

-The X co-ordinate is 17 and the Y co-ordinate is 85
+The X coordinate is 17 and the Y coordinate is 85

-The INP() operator can also be used to obtain the state of a single BIT in any of the 8 input registers.
-The req num is a numeric expression that represents the register number (0 to 7) that contains the bit number (0 to 15) represented by bit num.
+The INP() operator can also be used to obtain the state of a single BIT in any of the sixty-four input registers.
+The reg_num is a numeric expression that represents the register number (0 to 7) that contains the bit number (0 to 15) represented by bit_num.
 An Invalid argument error is generated if either expression is out of range.